Synthetixio/Synthetix-Gitbook-v3/for-developers/smart-contracts.md

   ```

   Gets the initial/maintenance margins across all positions that an account has open.

+  Note that requiredInitialMargin and requiredMaintenanceMargin includes the liquidation rewards, in case you want the value without it you need to substract maxLiquidationReward.

 **Parameters**
 * `accountId` (*uint128*) - Id of the account.